If your site isn’t earning many clicks, it’s time to evaluate your SEO strategy.

 If you run multiple websites, SEO tools help evaluate each site's performance at a glance.
 They take away the tedious and time-consuming task of manually entering data and metrics in spreadsheets, a method that can produce inaccurate results.
 SEO tools save you hours of work and instantly generate precise data with a few clicks.

 Available SEO tools come with different features and pricing.
-We’ve shortlisted five of our favorites that suit a variety of experience levels and budgets to help narrow down your search.
+We’ve shortlisted eleven of our favorites that suit a variety of experience levels and budgets to help narrow down your search.

 1. Ahrefs

-Ahrefs is an excellent web crawler to improve SEO.
+Ahrefs is an excellent all-in-one web crawler to improve SEO.
 One of its best features is the Site Audit tool, which highlights the areas of your website that need improvement to rank higher.
-It’s great for conducting competitor analyses for SEO to identify competitor backlinks.
+It’s great for conducting competitor analyses for SEO to identify competitor backlinks and find link-building opportunities.

 Ahrefs SEO tool also checks your website for broken links, which are void links that have been moved or changed.
 It also provides an in-depth report of your best-performing web pages so you can examine and replicate the content attracting the most traffic.
 With this information, you make informed decisions about which content to drive traffic toward and change existing content to perform better.